chunpin/appspot-portfolio/README.md

 	README.md

-currently due to the upload  failure problem of unknown site structure,
+currently due to the git statging failure problem of unknown site structure, therefor decontructed the public folder files in to the root folder, when is ready to deply, please recover the entire site structure as description above.